twplatformlabs/circleci-remote-docker/README.md

 twdps/circleci-remote-docker:<YYYY.MM>
 ```

 `<YYYY.MM>` - Release version of the image, referred to by the 4 digit year, dot, and a 2 digit month.
 For example `2020.05` would be the monthly tag from May 2020.
-This is the recommended version for use in an executor Dockerfile.
-Where interim patches are required you may see `2021.08.1` or addtional numbered versions.
+A new This is the recommended version for use in an executor Dockerfile.
+Where interim patches are released you may see `2021.08.1` or addtional numbered versions.

 `stable` - generic tag that always points to the latest, monthly release image.
 Provides a decent level of stability while recieving all software updates and recommended security patches.
 Security patches can sometimes include pre-release or release candidate versions of packages.